eme64/blog/_posts/2023-05-16-SuperWord-Scheduling.md

     - `isomorphic` (they do the same operaton on the same type).
     - `independent` (none of the pack's members has another pack member in its (recursive) inputs).
     - Currently, memops packs are also restricted to be `adjacent`, but we may be able to relax this in the future.
+    - This packset was build by "seeding" with adjacent memory ops, and then extending this seed via non-memory ops.
   - Before scheduling, we have already checked that:
     - All packs are `implementable` (the vector operations exist on the platform).
     - All packs are `profitable` (it is worth vectorizing them, rather than leaving them as scalars).